 In addition to being more environmentally friendly, you’ll also be saving money.
-Many of these DIY natural fabric softeners cost just pennies to make, and they work just as well as the expensive name brand fabric softeners do.
+These DIY natural fabric softeners cost just pennies to make (the leading brand of fabric softener costs almost 15 cents per load!) — and they work just as well as the expensive name brand fabric softeners do.

 By the way, it doesn’t take anything fancy.
 If you have just ONE of these items, then you can make your own homemade fabric softener:

-Experiment to find the recipe(s) you like best!…
+Experiment with the following recipes to find the one you like best!

 This a the simplest DIY fabric softener ever!
 The best part: it will also remove all of the soap residue that is left on your clothes from the wash cycle.
 I personally use this one, and I haven’t bought regular fabric softener for years.

-TIP: Do not combine baking soda or vinegar with bleach!
+NOTE: Do NOT combine baking soda or vinegar with bleach!
 It could cause a chemical reaction that will result in noxious fumes.